aws-solutions-library-samples/guidance-for-aws-sustainability-insights-framework/typescript/packages/apps/access-management/docs/simpleTenant.md

+TODO: review whether we need this, whether it needs to be changed, and where it should live if keeping it around.

 # Simple Tenant onboard and compartmentalization of resources

 In this walk-through we will deploy SIF in a multi-tenant mode, where the framework owners are able to host compartmentalized (isolated) customers while also having the ability to access resources shared by the owner